Accessibilty in Texas

 Texas New Construction and Renovation Requirements

 Texas requires all public and commercial projects to comply with the Texas Accessibility Standards, better known as TAS.
-In addition, Texas requires that architects, interior designers, landscape architects, and engineers submit their construction documents to the Texas Department of Licensing and Regulation (TDLR) for review and inspection when the project cost is over $50,000.
+In addition, Texas requires that architects, registered interior designers, landscape architects, and engineers submit their construction documents to the Texas Department of Licensing and Regulation (TDLR) for review and inspection when the project cost is over $50,000.